Changi University: Background

-A booklet from the War Office in London, “The Soldier’s Welfare”, had been issued in 1941 and sent to all unit welfare officers.
-It suggestioned for sports and games, entertainment, and education.
+A booklet from the War Office in London, "The Soldier's Welfare", had been issued in 1941 and sent to all unit welfare officers.
+It offered suggestions for sports and games, entertainment, and education.
 While the booklet was targeted at enlisted men on active service, its advice was particularly pertinent to PoWs.
 Changi PoWs began using sport, entertainment and the extensive education of "Changi University" organised with its well resourced library.

 AIF Education Unit

 The AIF Education unit was set up to provide education to and resources for the PoWs.
 It was open to all allied PoWs.
 The scant records that have survived show over 2,000 students at an early stage and 9,000 at its peak.

 Although an integrated whole, the library and the "Changi University" course work will be dealt with separately below due to the different operations.

 Changi library

-Colonel 'Black' Jack Galleghan persuaded the Japanese commandant that it would be easier manage to PoWs with his limited number of guards and poor perimeter facing if books we provided to keep them occupied.
+Colonel 'Black' Jack Galleghan persuaded the Japanese commandant that it would be easier to manage the PoWs with his limited number of guards and poor perimeter facing if books were provided to keep them occupied.
 He advised where to get them.
 The Singapore library with its English books was of no use to the Japanese so trucks were provided and the volumes in this Library were delivered to the PoW camp.
 This was quickly followed by the valuable Raffles Hotel Library, which included many rare and valuable books, also books from regimental libraries and books that could be scavenged by PoW work parties around Singapore.
 The library took all books it could find and even had penny dreadfuls.
 Singapore had not had the strict book censorship of Australia, so there was a high demand for the many books now available that could not be obtained in Australia.

 The library was called the AIF Education Centre and it was manned by about 8 dedicated men who slept with the stacks of books.
 These librarians included Alick Downer, a later politician and Australian High Commissioner in London, David Griffin, who became Lord Mayor of Sydney in 1972, and Tony Newsom.

 The education unit initially had 2 typewriters, and additional books, paper, writing material scavenged by the men who went out on working parties in and around Singapore for the Japanese.